sensu/sensu-go/cli/GUIDELINES.md

 Types of activities and expected feedback:

-- When an activity is determinate (eg. uploading asset with known size) ideally a loading indicator that displays the current progress is displayed.
+- When an activity is determinate (eg. uploading an asset with known size) ideally a loading indicator that displays the current progress is displayed.
-- When activity is duration indeterminate an spinner should be displayed.
+- When an activity's duration is indeterminate a spinner should be displayed.
   It is important that the loading indicator should animate so that the end-user does not believe that the command has frozen.

-Especially with activities where progress is indeterminate, where possible, it is ideal that some information about the current process is exposed to the user.
+With activities where progress is indeterminate, where possible, it is ideal that some information about the current process is exposed to the user.
 In this way the user is not confused as to whether anything is actually happening.
-As an example, the import command consists of many operations that occur in sequence; as the operations are taking place they are printed to the screen as they happen.
-This is not only so the user can see the product of the operation but so that they know that the command is continuing to execute.
+As an example, the import command consists of many operations that occur in sequence;
+as the operations are taking place they are printed to the screen as they happen.
+This is not only so the user can see the product of the operation, but so that they know that the command is continuing to execute.

 One caveat is that you should be mindful of the messages you display, confusion or suspicion can easily arise from language that is too vague or sometimes even